 Peterborough United's commitment is to promote inclusion and to confront and eliminate discrimination whether by reason of age, sex, gender identity, sexual orientation, marital or civil partnership status, race, nationality, ethnicity, religion or belief, ability or disability, pregnancy and maternity and to encourage equal opportunities.
-These are known as 'protected characteristics' under the Equality Act
+These are known as 'protected characteristics' under the Equality Act 2010.

-2010.
 Peterborough United also expect all fans, supporters, players, staff, volunteers and representatives to extend this fair treatment to other groups, such as those on low income, homeless community, asylum seekers and refugees and offenders under rehabilitation.

-This Policy is fully supported by the Board of Peterborough United and Elizabeth Elsom, Club Secretary is responsible for the implementation of this policy across the football club, academy, Foundation and all other areas of the business.
+This Policy is fully supported by the Board of Peterborough United and approved by Elizabeth Elsom, Club Operations Manager/Senior Safeguarding Manager/Board Member is responsible for the implementation of this policy across the football club, academy, Foundation and all other areas of the business.